obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Priority.md

 - [ ] take out the trash 🔼
 ```

+> [!released]
+> Priorities 'lowest' and 'highest' were introduced in Tasks X.Y.Z.

 ## Easy adding of Priorities

 Instead of adding the emoji manually, you can: